Seawater systems for yachts

 Intervention

-I work with a focus on reliability and safety.
+I work with a focus on safety, sealing, and durability.

-We carried out the intervention taking care of sealing, adjustment, integration and real behavior of the system, always with attention to the marine environment and the operational use of the yacht.
+We carry out the intervention taking care of sealing, adjustment, integration and actual behavior of the circuit, always with attention to the marine environment and the operational use of the vessel.

-• Technical work on the part or system
+• Technical work on the affected part or section

 • Correction of weak or old points